Taking Issue with Others’ Findings

-We spoke earlier about how writers energize their arguments when they locate problems with another’s line of thinking or another writer’s claims and go on to describe the limits or dangers of that line of thinking.
+At times, writers fashion claims that describe problems with another writer’s findings and go on to describe the limits or dangers of those findings.
 A common way to gain critical traction is to contradict settled ideas.
 You may recognize the standard opening to an academic argument in these two examples:

 Though Aristotle’s Rhetoric is typically talked about as a treatise on argument, it is better understood as a treatise on persuasion, which Aristotle considered a quite different event from argument, marked by different requirements and goals.
 Recall that Aristotle finds argument to be coterminus with dialectic, the search for what is most truthful.
 Persuasion, he claims, is the “counterpart to dialectic,” a practice that depends on practical reasoning, anchored in the social world of everyday proofs.